On visualization of the linearity problem for mapping class groups of surfaces: Compact orientable surface

-Now, for a field $K$, we present a $K$-linearity condition for $\M_{g,n}$, ``up to center,'' in terms of $\S$.
-We denote by $K[\S]$ the $K$-vector space freely generated by the set $\S$.
-The natural action of $\M_{g,n}$ on $\S$ defines the structure of an $\M_{g,n}$-module on $K[S]$ by linearity. \begin{theorem} The mapping class group $\M_{g,n}$ admits a finite dimensional linear representation over $K$ with kernel contained in the center $\ctr{\M_{g,n}}$ if and only if $K[S]$ has an $\M_{g,n}$-invariant subspace of finite codimension such that the projection $p: K[\S] \to K[\S]/V$ is injective on the {\em subset $\S$}. \end{theorem}
+We cannot go further along the same line of the once-punctured case, since $\S$ does not have a natural group structure.
+Instead, we consider, for a field $K$, the $K$-vector space freely generated by the set $\S$, and denote it by$K[\S]$.
+The natural action of $\M_{g,n}$ on $\S$ defines the structure of an $\M_{g,n}$-module on $K[\S]$ by linearity.
+Then the linearity condition for $\M_{g,n}$, ``up to center'', is given by the following. \begin{theorem} The mapping class group $\M_{g,n}$ admits a finite dimensional linear representation over $K$ with kernel contained in the center $\ctr{\M_{g,n}}$ if and only if $K[\S]$ has an $\M_{g,n}$-invariant subspace $V$ such that the dimension of $K[\S]/V$ is finite and the projection $p: K[\S] \to K[\S]/V$ is injective on the subset $\S$. \end{theorem}